Fittiboy/countrs/README.md

 # About
-This library provides a simple method for counting down to (or up from) a point in time that can be shifted back and forth.
-# Examples

 A counter stores `start` and `end` times, and implements `Display` to either show the time passed since `start`, or until `end`, formatted as `HH(+):MM:SS`.
 The timer will not go down past 00:00:00.

 # Examples
 Basic functionality is very simple:
 ```rust